codemonkey3045/codemonkey3045.github.io/README.md

 ### Places I've lived
 * A rural village in northern Portugal -- and yes I totally speak Portuguese.
 * The Newark that's always on the news -- Hint: the state is known for its tomatoes
-* Baltimore - I wish I had expored more, but I was busy with school, work, and what I thought were required extra curriculars for med school.
+* Baltimore - I wish I had explored more, but I was busy with school, work, and what I thought were required extra curriculars for med school.
 No regrets about any of my time with Circle K though.
 * NYC - Hmm, super hot summers and super duper cold winters.
 But I loved the 3am cheesecake options and everything else!

    ...and now